Emmanuel Macron

-Emmanuel Jean-Michel Frédéric Macron (Note: /Iˈmænju.ɛl məkˈɹoʊn/; /fr/) (born 21 December 1977) is a French politician who has served as President of France and Co-Prince of Andorra since 2017.
-He served as Minister of Economics and Finance under President François Hollande from 2014 to 2016.
+Emmanuel Jean-Michel Frédéric Macron (Note: /Iˈmænju.ɛl məkˈɹoʊn/; /fr/) (born 21 December 1977) is a French politician who has served as President of France since 2017.
 He has been a member of Renaissance since founding the party in 2016.
+Macron previously served as Deputy Secretary-General to the President from 2012 to 2014 and Minister of Economics and Finance from 2014 to 2016 under President François Hollande.

 Born in Amiens, Macron studied philosophy at Paris Nanterre University.
 He completed a master's degree in public affairs at Sciences Po and graduated from the École nationale d'administration in 2004.
 He worked as a senior civil servant at the General Inspectorate of Finance and as an investment banker at Rothschild & Co.
 Macron was a senior adviser to President Hollande, being appointed as Élysée deputy secretary-general by Hollande after the 2012 presidential election.
 He was later appointed as Economics Minister in 2014 in the second Valls government, and led several business-friendly reforms.
 He resigned in 2016 to launch his 2017 presidential campaign.
-A member of the Socialist Party between 2006 and 2009, he ran in the election under the banner of En Marche !, a centrist and pro-European political movement which he founded in 2016.
+A member of the Socialist Party between 2006 and 2009, he ran in the election under the banner of En Marche, a centrist and pro-European political movement which he founded in 2016.

-Partly due to the Fillon affair, Macron was elected President in May 2017 with 66% of the vote in the second round, defeating Marine Le Pen of the National Front.
+Partly due to the Fillon affair, Macron was elected president in May 2017 with 66% of the second-round vote, defeating Marine Le Pen of the National Front.
 Aged 39, he became the youngest president in French history.
 In the 2017 legislative election, his party, renamed La République En Marche!
 (LREM), secured a majority in the National Assembly.
 During his presidency, Macron has overseen reforms to labour laws, taxation, and pensions; and pursued a renewable energy transition.
 Dubbed "president of the rich" by opponents, increasing protests against his reforms culminated in 2018–2020 with the yellow vests protests and the pension reform strike.
 From 2020, he led France's response to the COVID-19 pandemic and subsequent recession, including by overseeing the country's vaccination rollout.
 In foreign policy, Macron called for reforms to the European Union (EU) and signed treaties with Germany and Italy.
-He conducted €40 billion in trade and business agreements with China during the China–United States trade war and oversaw a dispute with Australia and the U.S. over the AUKUS security pact.
+He conducted €40 billion in trade and business agreements with China during the China–United States trade war and oversaw a dispute with Australia and the US over the AUKUS security pact.
 Macron has also continued Opération Chammal in the war against the Islamic State and joined in the international condemnation of the Russian invasion of Ukraine.